YaSuenag/hvcp/README.md

 > hvcp use port `50500` with VSOCK address family on Linux.
 And also GUID `0000c544-facb-11e6-bd58-64006a7986d3` is used on Windows.
 > According to [Microsoft Learn](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/make-integration-service), GUID for Linux guest is templated.
 It means port `50500` is reserved by hvcp.

-hvcp gains about 2.4x performance from SCP on my PC.
+hvcp is the fastest than `scp` and [Copy-VMFile](https://learn.microsoft.com/ja-jp/powershell/module/hyper-v/copy-vmfile) on my PC.

 ![hvcp performance](hvcp-performance.png)